cheetamaru/revisualized-app-for-discogs/README.md

 - [ ] Error handling when there is no permission to view wantlist/collection
 - [ ] Error handling when rate limit is exceeded
 - [ ] Generate background profile banner by username
+- [ ] In wantlist entry icon that describes type of vinyl etc